 11. I won’t take my dollars to Seattle, won’t even go to the Mariners and I love baseball.
 I vote with my feet and wallet.
 Seattle is a uber progressive city attempting to engineer behavior because they are so much smarter than us dolts out in the hinterlands.
 Seattle has a big, fat unwelcome mat out unless one is of their worldview.

-12. Maybe they should build a wall around downtown and let everyone in for free and pay 20 dollars to get out.
+12. Maybe they should build a wall around downtown and let everyone in for free and pay 20 dollars to get out.“There is no thought of tolling in Lakewood.
+Quite to the contrary, parking is free and shoppers, diners are encouraged to visit.”

 In all there were three dozen comments from my post.
 A number of people re-posted and Seattle Business News reached another 625 people on Facebook.